tejaswini972/ContosoTraders/README.md

 ## Solution Architecture

-Contoso Traders is a 2 tier application and consists of Client tier
+Contoso Traders is a 2 tier application and consists of Client tier.

 Presentation tier conatins the React JS application that acts as a client, collects the the information given by the user and passes it to Database tier.